Verify Backlinks · FAQ

 Is the disavow.txt file safe to use?

-It’s a suggestion based on the audit results.
-Always review it first in the Excel/PDF context.
+It is a suggestion based on the audit results.
+Always review it first in the Excel and PDF context.
 Nothing is applied automatically.

-No. You decide if and when to upload anything to Search Console.
+No. Nothing is submitted automatically.
+You decide if and when to upload anything to Google Search Console.

 Which links are included in disavow.txt?

-The disavow.txt suggestion includes only links that are flagged as Consider disavow in your audit outputs.
-Links marked as Noindex due to no link or error are not included as disavow suggestions.
+The disavow.txt suggestion includes only backlinks marked Consider disavow in the audit outputs.
+Noindex or error results are not automatically treated as disavow links.

 Why does disavow.txt include both domains and individual URLs?

-The file can include domain entries and individual URL entries.
-Domain entries are used when multiple risky links come from the same source domain.
-Individual URLs are listed when specific pages are flagged.
-This keeps the suggestion precise and reviewable.
+Domain entries can be used when multiple risky links come from the same source domain.
+Individual URLs can be listed when specific pages are flagged.
+This keeps the suggestion reviewable.

 Pricing model & capacity